-A water heater is one of those appliances that many Boulder, CO residents may take for granted — until it stops working.
+A water heater is one of those appliances that many Arvada, CO residents may take for granted — until it stops working.
 When a water heater breaks down, it can cause all sorts of problems, not the least of which is an increase in your electric costs.
 Here’s a look at how a faulty water heater can affect your utility bills and what you can do to minimize the impact.

 How a Faulty Water Heater Affects Your Electric Bills